appcelerator-archive/spork/README.md

     		$.index.backgroundImage = getBackgroundImage('Mars');
 	});

-This would be something similar for regular Ti applications but you would need to determine tablet vs handheld via code instead.
+You would need similar code for regular Ti applications but you would need to determine tablet vs handheld via code instead.

 To Do
 -----